 Don’t strum like a mad man while playing.
 Pay close attention to how much pressure you are applying.
 Applying to less pressure will produce weak sounds.
 And too much will cause the strings to break or at least wear them out much faster.
 Hard strumming will also produce harsh sounds.
 So, be gentle with your strumming.

-8. Strum with the tip of your pick
+8. Strum with the tip of The pick

 Make sure the pick slightly grazes through the strings.
 Don’t shove it in too deep.
 This will make playing much more difficult.
 It’ll also force you to apply more pressure which we’ve previously discussed is a bad idea.
 Allow the pick to brush along the strings by slightly picking each string with nothing more than just the tip of the pick.